 - The 560 grinder weighs less;

-- The 565 model is a little more expensive than the 560 one, but both grinders are extremely affordable.
+- The 565 model is a little more expensive than the 560 one, but both units are very affordable.

 - The 565.05 is more expensive than the 565.04, because of the stainless steel housing.